Representation of even integers as a sum of squares of primes and powers of two: Abstract

 \section{Abstract}

 In 1951, Linnik proved the existence of a constant $K$ such that every sufficiently large even number is the sum of two primes and at most $K$ powers of 2.
 Since then, this style of approximation has been considered for problems similar to the Goldbach conjecture.
 One such problem is the representation of a sufficiently large even number as a sum of four squares of primes and at most $k$ powers of two.
-In 2014, Zhao proved $k = 46$.
-In this paper, we improve upon this result by proving $k = 28$.
+In 2014, Zhao proved this to be true with $k = 46$.
+In this paper, we reduce this to $k = 31$.